 In her position as department chair and lead teacher, she lead a team in integrating co-teaching model throughout the building, while maintaining supportive and collaborative relationships with families, general education teachers, and administration.
 Seeing her role as a student advocate first, allowed her to forge strong relationships with families and create IEPs that placed students in the least restrictive environment with the supports they needed to be successful.

 After five years at Skyline and the completion of her administrator certificate, Alexis accepted a position as an Assistant Principal at Ypsilanti Community High School.
-There, among other things, she was responsible for overseeing the special education department, brought the co-teaching model, and led intervention programs, such as a Restorative Practices Center and the Student Support Team.
+There, among other things, she was responsible for overseeing the special education department, brought the co-teaching model, and led intervention programs, such as a Restorative Practices Center and the Student Support Team (response-to-intervention process).

 Throughout her educational career, she was blessed to work with amazing teachers, social workers, counselors, psychologists, and other service providers.
 She sat on multi-disciplinary evaluation teams, conducted achievement testing and classroom observations, facilitated numerous Individual Education Plan Team meetings and Manifestation Determination Reviews.
 She has helped to develop and implement Functional Behavior Analysis and Behavior Intervention Plans.
 Additionally, she was able to develop a Positive Behavior and Intervention System, a response to intervention process, a universal design lesson planning tool, and facilitated staff development on these topics and much more.